 The other condition for use of the simplified PAA measurement method is that the entity reasonably expects that the resulting measurement under the PAA method would not differ materially from the result under the GMM method.
 The Group has engaged its Appointed Actuary to assist with the analysis and the initial results suggest that the PAA does not differ materially from the GMM.
-Accordingly, at the date of this report, it is expected that the simplified PAA measurement method will be used to measure the Group's reinsurance contracts held.
+Accordingly, it is expected that the simplified PAA measurement method will be used to measure the Group's reinsurance contracts held.